belovedpearl/mycar_frontend/README.md

 ### Search Feature

-Users are able to search for different interest using the search bar.
+Users are able to search for different interest using the search bar on the homepage.
 To improve user experience and allow for a more enjoyable search experience, users search have been customized to search by;

 * Year
 * Model
 * Make
 * Post Author
+* Body types

 [Picture of the Search bar]()